CivicActions/ssp-toolkit/docs/controls/IR.md

 > Security control type: Hybrid

-#### CivicActions Responsibility

-CivicActions has developed, documented and disseminated to personnel an incident response policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
-This information is maintained in the CivicActions Incident Response (IR) Policy and Procedure that can be found in the CivicActions Handbook Github repository at <https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan/>

 #### LINCS specific control or LINCS Responsibility

 The Department of Education developed, documented and disseminated to personnel an incident response policy that addresses purpose, scope, roles, responsibilities, management committment, coordination among organizational entities, and compliance, and developed, documented and disseminated to personnel procedures to facilitate the implementation of the policy and associated controls.The policy is stated in the Office of the Secretary Information Security Policy dated July 17, 2013 and the procedures are defined in the Office of the Secretary Procedures Handbook for Information Security, Version 1.1 dated July 30, 2014.
 These documents will be reviewed periodically.
 These policies and procedures are applicable to the LINCS personnel using the lincs.ed.gov information system.